Onaopemipo1/DATALEUM-DASHBOARD-CHALLENGE-NOV-2024/README.md

 ## 6.0 - Insights
 6.1 -*We can see some important Key Performance Indicators which was represented on a card visual to show it.
 Some of which are the total quantity which amounted to 114k, Total Sales which amounted to $76.02M, Total No of Orders which amounted to 113.67k, Total No of Category is 9, No of States shipped to were 46 States and also the country in focus was India.*

 6.2 -*We can see the top 5 selling states to be Maharashtra, karnataka, Telangana, Uttar Pradesh and Tamil Nadu.*

 6.3 -*We also can see the trend analysis of revenue across month which shows there was a spike in April where you have sales of $28m and also June being the last month with $23M.*

 6.4 -*We can see that the top 4 selling catgeory are Set, Kurta, Western Dress and Top.*

 6.5 -*We can see that the top 5 selling sizes and top 5 size by Quantity sold was led by both M.*

+6.6 -*We can see the shipping status also that the amount shipped was $50M, compared to the ones delivered to the buyer which is $18M.*